 In 2023, GSTEP's notable accomplishment was earning the support of the public sector.
-This was highlighted in April when the Genius Six of Uaddara, victors of the 2022 GSTEP Challenge, showcased their Illuminated Child Road Safety Device to Ghana's President, Nana Addo Dankwa Akuffo Addo.
-The remarkable inventions developed by its young participants show GSTEP's impact, for example an automated seed nursery, a pedestrian safety system, and a water filtration system.
-These not only demonstrate the creativity and ingenuity of Ghanaian youth but also address critical challenges facing communities.
+This was their Illuminated Child Road Safety Device to Ghana's President, Nana Addo Dankwa Akuffo Addo.
+The remarkable inventions developed by its young participants show GSTEP's impact, for example an automated seed nursery, a pedestrian safety only demonstrate the creativity and ingenuity of Ghanaian youth but also address critical challenges facing communities.